Year 10 Update - Summer Term

 Sports Day – A Final Lap to Remember

 What struck me most was the level of participation.
 Every student found a way to get involved, showing that Sports Day isn’t just about winning races, it’s about teamwork, determination, and celebrating the strengths of others.
-From tug-of-war battles to last minute relay changes, their attitude was nothing short of inspiring.
-It was a brilliant way to round off their sporting journey and one they will remember fondly.
+It was a brilliant way to round off their sporting journey and one they will remember, especially with the rain!

 Celebration Evening – Honouring Excellence